-This web site covers five Greater St. Louis wrestling promotions.
-Official site inclusion requires a promoter to exhibit several factors: attendance, regularity, professionalism, historical significance, and marketing.
+This web site covers six Greater St. Louis wrestling promotions.
+Official site inclusion requires a promoter to exhibit several factors: fan attendance, regularity, professionalism, historical significance, and marketing.
 This is the cream of the crop.

-There are more; they are acknowledged on the Calendar, but not followed as closely as the ones listed below.
+There are more; they are acknowledged on the Calendar, but not followed as closely as the ones listed below (in order of founding).

 - South Broadway Athletic Club, Saint Louis, Mo.

 The South Broadway Athletic Club has hosted wrestling of some sort for a century, but for the professional ranks, it has been 50 years.
-In 1985, Tony Casta ousted Tim Keirns to become promoter at the SBAC and the Mid Missouri Wrestling Alliance (formerly “Association”) was born.
-This organization is St. Louis’ oldest wrestling promotion!
+In 1985, Tony Casta ousted Timmy Kearns to become promoter at the SBAC and the Mid Missouri Wrestling Alliance (formerly “Association”) was born.
+This organization is St. Louis’s oldest wrestling promotion!

-The SBAC, which owns MMWA Wrestling, lies in historic Soulard.
+The SBAC, which practically (but not actually) owns MMWA Professional Wrestling, lies in historic Soulard.
 Its events are regularly covered by the Riverfront Times, HEC-TV, and by various college photo slideshow projects.
 This attention regularly draws more fans (from all walks of life) than any other organization.
 The promotion had a weekly show on public access from 1985-2014.

 SICW Wrestling Explosion